 There are several ways your South Carolina workers’ compensation claim can be denied.
 These are:

 2) Receiving Notice Stopping Temporary Compensation

 3) Blatantly being ignored by your employer’s workers’ compensation carrier

-Working with Anderson County Workers Compensation Lawyer Ryan Montgomery is a wise move as he has a very in depth knowledge of South Carolina workers’ compensation law.
+Working with Aiken County Workers Compensation Lawyer Ryan Montgomery is a wise move as he has a very in depth knowledge of South Carolina workers’ compensation law.
 He will thoroughly analyze all aspects of your claim to make sure that you receive all of the benefits you are entitled to.
 In some cases this entails filing a Workers’ Compensation Claim Petition, and beginning the process of having your claim decided by a Workers’ Compensation Judge.
 In other cases Mr. Montgomery may simply need to make a few phone calls to get your claim filed properly.
 It is important to understand that each work comp case is unique.
 Regardless of the situation, every case is different, and you need a certified workers’ compensation attorney who will examine the facts and advise you how to proceed.